 “Yeah, they were digitized if they weren’t already.
 The older movies, from before the twenty-first century, are the best-conserved ones.
 Practically all digital productions were lost… No digital movie between the twenty-one hundreds and the middle of the Third World War exists anymore…” she sighs.
 “Ah, yeah… you can check the Cinema Heritage Foundation’s database.
 There, you’ll find all surviving movies since the beginning of the film industry.”

 She giggles at my enthusiasm.

-“Take your terminal out… Go to the app store… Here… That’s the app you need… It has the full catalog of the foundation.
-You can buy any of the films from within the app, and you will be able to watch them on any gadget you own, including your terminal, your DigiBook Media, your computer and TV.”
+“Get your terminal… Go to the app store… Here… That’s the app you need… It has the full catalog of the foundation.
+You can buy any of the films from within the app, and you will be able to watch them on any gadget you own, including your terminal, your DigiBook Media, your computer, and TV.”